 “Die Feuerzangenbowle” still enjoys cult status amongst university students today.
 Given the penchant for pranks amongst students, this is not surprising.
 But, it’s not necessary to know the whole story to enjoy the drink.

 The stallholders at the Christmas markets have different pots for brewing and serving feuerzangenbowle.
 In addition to enjoying the drink, it is entertaining to watch feuerzangenbowle being prepared and served.

 The best feuerzangenbowle show, I thought, was at the Berlin Kurfürstendamm City Weihnachtsmarkt, next to the Kaiser Wilhelm Memorial Church.
 This is one of our favourite Berlin Christmas markets.
 The barman dressed up to look like Heinz Rühmann, the star character in Die Feuerzangenbowle.
 When you order the drink, individual purpose-designed feuerzangenbowle mugs are filled with glühwein.
 The barman then places a sugar cube on the small sugar rack.
 Rum is poured over the sugar which he then lights.
 It is quite a performance and watching him make the drink was just as enjoyable as the drink itself.

 Tony however liked the one at the Dresden Striezelmarkt.
-Ordinary Christmas market mugs were used there, but there were two beautiful young women serving the drink…I say no more!Please post your thoughts below...
+Ordinary Christmas market mugs were used there, but there were two beautiful young women serving the drink…I say no more!Looking forward to your comments...